tanishqpatil2004/PyTorch-Essentials-Course-Freecodecamp-/README.md

-Of course, here is a top-tier README file for your GitHub repository.

 # PyTorch Essentials: A Beginner's Journey 🚀

 This repository documents my journey of learning PyTorch through the fantastic free course offered by freeCodeCamp on YouTube.
 It's a collection of my notes, code, and projects as I've worked my way through the fundamentals of this powerful deep learning library.